kamran082/Pyramids/README.md

 - The Header

-Each page has a interesting heading under the pyramids name.
+Each page has a interesting heading under the website name.

 ![CI logo](assets/images/header.jpg)

 - Body

-History page also tells you about pyramids history and gallery page got some good pictuers.
+Home page got a nice video, History page also tells you about pyramids history and gallery page got some good pictuers.

 ![CI logo](assets/images/body.jpg)